-He set up boundaries for the peoples, the land of the seven peoples [Israel] sometimes being in the hands of the Edomites [Christians], ram skins dyed red, causing great devastation, from the royal family and the nobility, and sometimes being in the hands of the Ishmaelites [Muslims], Asshurim, Letushim, and Leummim, numerous warriors, all dumb dogs that cannot bark, Sleeping, lying down, loving to slumber…
+He set up boundaries for the peoples, the land of the seven peoples [the Land of Israel] sometimes being in the hands of the Edomites [Christians], ram skins dyed red, causing great devastation, from the royal family and the nobility, and sometimes being in the hands of the Ishmaelites [Muslims], Assyrians, Letushim, and Leummim, numerous warriors, all dumb dogs that cannot bark, sleeping, lying down, loving to slumber…

-In the time of Jewish exile, God gives historical success to the great nations of Christianity and Islam, submitting his dispersed people and his land to the successive domination of Christian and Moslem powers.
-The exilic condition inverts thus the original division of the peoples and lands evoked in Deut.
-32:8 (“When the Most High gave nations their inheritance”) where Israel was the Lord’s favorite portion.
-If in his commentary on the books of Kings, Abravanel described the long decomposition process leading to exilic existence among the Empires, in his commentary of Daniel, he focusses on the long exilic history among Kingdoms leading to redemption:
+During Jewish exile, God grants the great nations of Christianity and Islam historical successes, submitting His dispersed people and His land to the successive domination of Christian and Moslem powers.
+The exilic condition thus inverts the original division of the peoples and lands evoked in Deut.
+32:8 (“When the Most High gave nations their inheritance”), a time when Israel was the Lord’s favorite portion.
+If in his commentary on the books of Kings, Abravanel described a long process of national decomposition, culminating in Israel’s exilic existence within empires, in his commentary of Daniel, he focuses on the next stage – the long exilic history of the Jewish people among foreign kingdoms, culminating in redemption:

-As before the entry in the land of Israel, God made… Moses announces and prophesizes the successes and misfortunes of Israel, so when they were about to leave their land for exile, God decided to announce [to Daniel] all the exiles and all the misfortunes that wait for them.
+As before the entry into the land of Israel, God made… Moses announce and prophesize the successes and misfortunes of Israel, so when they were about to leave their land for exile, God decided to announce [to Daniel] all the exiles and all the misfortunes that awaited them.

-The book of Daniel, written at the beginning of exile, is the prophetic book of exile which anticipates all its terrible history.
-More it attests that “even when God punishes Israel for his deeds, God wants to signify them that the evil befalling them is no material necessity, nor an astrological influence or hazard.”
-Forced into expulsions and exiles with his Sephardic fellows, Abravanel reads back Daniel’s anticipatory visions of Jewish exile “among the four kingdoms” and transforms them a posteriori into a realistic historical world narrative of Jewish survival among the eastern and western Empires.
-For Abravanel, Daniel’s dreams and visions distinguish themselves by their visual anticipation of all the stages of Jewish exile until the redemption.
-These prophetic visions are not the imaginative visualization of a cosmological hierarchy, transmitting divine perfection to matter, as developed by Maimonides in the first chapters of Guide III, but an anticipative historical knowledge, which will be converted into the real history of Israel’s exile among the world powers.
+The book of Daniel, written at the beginning of the exile, is a prophetic text which anticipates the full course of a tumultuous exilic history.
+Moreover, it attests that “even when God punishes Israel for its deeds, God wants to signify to them that the evil befalling them is neither a material necessity nor the result of astrological influence or happenstance.”
+Forced into expulsions and exiles with his Sephardic coreligionists, Abravanel rereads Daniel’s anticipatory visions of Jewish exile “among the four kingdoms” and transforms them a posteriori into a realistic historical world-narrative of Jewish survival between the eastern and western empires.
+For Abravanel, Daniel’s dreams and visions distinguish themselves in their visual anticipation of all the stages of Jewish exile until the redemption.
+These prophetic visions are not the imaginative visualization of a cosmological hierarchy, transmitting divine perfection to matter, as developed by Maimonides in the first chapters of part III of the Guide of the Perplexed, but anticipative historical knowledge, which will be converted into the real history of Israel’s exile among the world powers.

-Interpreting Nebuchadnezzar’s prophetic dream of the statue in Daniel 2, Abravanel refers to it conventionally as a dream on the four Empires of Babylonia, Persia, Alexander the Great, and Rome.
-Yet he adds a hermeneutic innovation pointing at the fact that the fourth Empire divided later into two parts, Christianity and Islam.
-Therefore, neither of them can claim to be the fifth eternal Kingdom.
-While argumenting against the Christian interpretation of the fifth Kingdom as referring to Jesus and his ecclesia, Abravanel develops another astonishing counterargument:
+Interpreting Nebuchadnezzar’s prophetic dream of the statue in Daniel 2, Abravanel adopts the conventional interpretation: the four kingdoms depicted are Babylonia, Persia, Macedonia, and Rome.
+His innovation lies in noting that the fourth empire was later divided into two branches, Christianity and Islam.
+Therefore, neither of these religious powers can claim to embody the fifth eternal kingdom mentioned at the end of the prophecy.
+Resisting the Christian interpretation of the fifth kingdom as a reference to Jesus and the Church, Abravanel develops an astonishing counterargument: